Emmotes/ic_spoilers/docs/umberto.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Beehive Barrage Icon](images/umberto/icon_beehivebarrage.png) **Beehive Barrage** (Level: 30)
-> Every second, Umberto's staff spawns 1 swarming bees, which buzz around the staff, up to a maximum of 10 swarming bees.
+> Every second, Umberto's staff magically summons 1 swarming bees, which buzz around the staff, up to a maximum of 10 swarming bees.
 When an enemy attacks Umberto, he unleashes a swarming bee from the staff onto that enemy.
 When an enemy with one or more swarming bees is hit by any Champion, all their bees sting them, dealing 1s of BUD-based damage for each bee.
 A maximum of 5 swarming bees can swarm a single enemy.
 Bees persist until the enemy is defeated, or until Umberto is removed from the formation.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>